Configuration

 Identity and TLS

-These fields tell the agent which certificate and key represent this robot.
+These fields live in agent.toml and tell the agent which certificate and key represent this robot.
 Most are written automatically during enrollment.

 If both a certificate and key are present, the agent uses mTLS.
 Otherwise it falls back to a development mode without client authentication.